E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

 To compile and run the code you need to have installed the CUDA-toolkit and have a CUDA enabled GPU device (see http://docs.nvidia.com/cuda/#axzz4ZPtFifjw).

 To run the case, compile the code using the "make all" command from the "bin" directory, copy the "FIELD" and "CONTROL" files in this directory and run "./dpd_gpu.exe".
-The DL_MESO code is developed using git version control.
-Currently the GPU version is under a branch named "add_gpu_version".